much are your puppies?

 #8 Q--Why do you no longer offer first shots for kittens?

 A--Young Siamese are nervous by nature.
 Over the last 45 years we have had MANY exceptional vets who knew their trade.
 These great vets were old school & we never had a problem taking kittens in for first vaccinations.
 Unfortunately these vets are disappearing!
 Most new vets we have dealt with don't know their nose from a blow hole!

 We have had kittens dropped on their nose, made bloody, then chased around the room being hissed at!!!
 This was by a vet believe it or not!
 Anyone with a lick of sense knows you don't hiss at a cat, especially a baby one!
 Because of the extreme trauma & stress on our kittens & us, we will no longer offer shots for kittens or subject them to this abuse.
 Once home & settled in your kitten will trust you & shots should go without any issues as they know that mom would never let anyone hurt them.
 Although perfectly healthy, a new law states if a kitten bites or even scratches a vet the owner of the animal has to quarantine them & this will delay re-homings.
 If this happens once you are their guardian it doesn't matter!
 Have you ever heard of a frightened kitten that doesn't scratch???
 Its what kittens do & believe me some vets deserve what they get!
-Regardless of shots our kittens are & have always been healthy & still covered by our 2 year guarantee!
-PRIME AGE FOR VACCINATIONS IS 11 to 16 WEEKS, regardless of what you've been told.
-The younger you vaccinate your kitten or puppy the more times they get you in & the more damage can be done.
+Regardless of shots our kittens are & have always been healthy & are still covered by our 2 year guarantee!
+PRIME AGE FOR VACCINATIONS IS 11 to 16 WEEKS, regardless of what you've been told by a vet.
+Having shots done at the proper age can save you hundreds on vet visits!!!
+The younger you vaccinate your kitten or puppy the more times they get you in & the more damage can be done to their immune system.
 (More very important must read vaccination info available below.) .

 #9 Q--Can I